Catalina Bar & Grill

-Catalina Bar & Grill, popularly referred to as Catalina Jazz Club, is a prominent jazz club and restaurant on Sunset Boulevard in Hollywood, Los Angeles, United States, located to the east of Hollywood High School and to the west of the Blessed Sacrament Catholic Church.
+Catalina Bar & Grill, popularly referred to as Catalina Jazz Club, is a jazz club and restaurant in Hollywood, Los Angeles, California, United States.
 It regularly hosts live music and according to Los Angeles Magazine hosts the "top names in mainstream and contemporary jazz [who] turn up regularly at this intimate supper club".

+Reviews

 Jazz for Dummies cites it as one of the prime jazz venues in Los Angeles.